Skip to content

 Generic and easy-to-remember passwords are easy to hack.
 Create secure and strong passwords, and be sure to combine capital and lowercase letters with numbers and symbols.
 At a minimum, change your passwords every 6-months.
 If you need help remembering and storing your passwords, use a trusted password manager.

-Avoid connecting to public Wifi
+Avoid connecting to public WiFi

 As smaller and more capable devices enable us to be mobile, we are all tempted to change scenery and change our physical location like a coffee shop or another type of public space.
-When you are away from trusted networks (your home or GWireless, for example), be wary of free, no password required, and even corporate hotspots.
+When you are away from trusted networks (your home or GW, for example), be wary of free, no password required, and even corporate hotspots.
 These connections may be fraudulent and easily accessible by bad actors.

 Use caution with publicly shared computers